Proven Jolly Phonics Methods for Reading and Writing

 Check out Sue Lloyd’s Web Training in Educational Links and Resources!

 Jolly Phonics, a systematic/ synthetic phonics program (sounding out all through the word), provides a thorough foundation for reading and writing.
 It teaches 42 sounds in a multi-sensory, fun way that enables children to use them to read and write words.
 You will find that Jolly Phonics is effective as a stand-alone program but also fits in well with broader-based literacy programs.
 All of the material is suitable for use in school.
-Much of it is also well suited to use at home.
+Much of it is also well-suited for use at home.

 The five basic skills emphasized in Jolly Phonics are:

-Independent studies find that after one year, children taught with Jolly Phonics have an average reading age twelve months ahead of their chronological age.
+Independent studies have found that, after one year, children taught with Jolly Phonics have an average reading age twelve months ahead of their chronological age.
 Their spelling age is usually slightly further ahead.
 Boys typically do as well as girls.

 1. Learning the Letter Sounds

-In Jolly Phonics you teach the 42 main sounds of English.
+In Jolly Phonics, you teach the 42 main sounds of the English language.
 The sounds are in seven groups.
 Some sounds (digraphs) are written with two letters, such as /ee/ and /or/.
 Note that /oo/ and /th/ can make two different sounds, as in book and moon, that and three.
 To distinguish between the two sounds, these digraphs are represented in two forms.
 This is shown below.

-Each sound has an action that helps children remember the letter(s) that represent it.
-As a child progresses you can point to the letters and see how quickly they can do the action and say the sound.
+Each sound has an action that helps children remember the letter(s) it represents.
+As a child progresses, you can point to the letters and see how quickly they can do the action and say the sound.
 Teach one letter sound each day.
 As a child becomes more confident, the actions are no longer necessary.

 Begin with Letter Sounds